mressler97/ControlApp310/app/README.md

             }
         });
 ```
+## Arduino Code
+I have also included the [Arduino_code](/arduino_code/arduino_code/arduino_code.ino/) our group used created by myself and Andy Maehl.
+Here motor speeds, servo adjustments, pins etc. can be modifed.
+The movement functions share the same name with the control application functions, respectively.
+Therefore, any function in the app can be found easily in this code for adjustments.

 ## App Layout
 [activity_main.xml](/app/src/main/res/layout/activity_main.xml/) file is the layout for the app.
 Buttons can be modified/adjusted here or more can be added.